 Le Bouchon – The former Caicos Cafe owner thankfully back in the game.
 Sidewalk Parisian Champs-Elysées style without the Parisians and the tourists.
 Hmmm, actually now that I think about it its pretty much all Parisians and tourists.
 Though I am noticing a growing amount of local following the last few years.
 Try the Escargot, and if you don’t try the legendary Steak au Poivre, your homework is incomplete.

 Chinson’s Grill Shack – A 15 minute schlep from the resort area may feel longer in paradise, but its worth it for this Jamaican-Chinese gem (Yes, its a thing), and sea view.
 Ok, its more like some hotel advertised sea views, where the meaning is more like “See?
 View!” with some sea in the horizon.
 But in this case you are mostly overlooking the highway, inside a fun and vibrant shack.
 The smooth Mr Chinson is always around to make sure everything is Kosher.
-Over the years we settled on the Jerk chicken, pulled pork sandwich, the spiciest curried goat around, and the mixed Fried Rice.
+Over the years we settled on the Jerk chicken, pulled pork sandwich, the spiciest curried goat around, steamed Grouper and the mixed Fried Rice.
 Lunch or dinner in this case, doesnt matter.
 We usually do lunch.

 Seven – We keep trying other resort spots on occasion, but Seven continues to be one of the better and more popular fine dining on the island.
 Even with rotating chefs over the years, the menu somehow stays intact for the most part.
 Try the Vanilla rum butter poached lobster, or the best end of lamb.
+Update: Scallops, and two-way tuna are some of the current musts

 Simone’s – A waitress/cook at Sharkbite turned restaurant owner.
 This is a mostly local hangout joint, but pale tourists like me are always welcome.
 Simone will greet you like she greets her children.
 And she will feed you as such too.
 Fishermen always around means they are not there for the frozen fish.
 So ask whats available outside of the menu, which features some of the best conch salads on the island and a fine snapper.
 The fresh Wahoo last time was a Yahooooo!